James Finch (1831-1900) and his adventurous son Jacob

 At around this time, there are local newspaper reports in the Surrey Mirror of Jacob playing cricket for several teams in Surrey.
 As an example, he appeared for Earlswood Asylum (where he was also working as an attendant) in a match against F Nice’s XI.
 He took 6 wickets for 13 runs as his side won, but he scored a duck as batsman.

-The census in 1911 listed him as a gardener and living in Southwick, County Durham, with his wife and children.
+The census in 1911 listed him as a gardener living in Southwick, County Durham, with his wife and children.
 Jacob and Ellen were living in Sunderland at the time of the 1939 Register, and Jacob was still working – as a curiously named colliery shifter.
-He died in 1945.
+He died in 1945 at home in Charles Street, Southwick.

 Sources: Ancestry.com and Findmypast.com for BMD and census returns, Surrey Family History Centre (Woking), British Newspaper Archive, cricketarchive.com.
 Jacob’s military record downloaded from National Archives.
 UK, Military Campaign Medal and Award Rolls, 1793-1949. workhouses.org.
 Cricket Archives.